I Get Free Tax-Loss Harvesting! Awesome! Wait. What is That? | Wealthsimple

 Do I have to sign up for tax-loss harvesting?

-We make tax-loss harvesting available for all Canadian Wealthsimple Black clients.
+We make tax-loss harvesting available for all American clients.
 You can turn it on and off in the “settings” tab of your dashboard when you sign into your account.
 But again, not everyone should do it.
 If you don't know if tax-loss harvesting is right for you, just send us an email or give us a call and we can help you figure it out.

 One more small question.
 Is all this legal?
 You sell something but then kind of re-buy it and still apply the loss to my taxes?
 Sounds a little creepy.

 The law is actually very clear about this.
-There’s something called the “superficial loss rule” in Canada that says that you can’t buy the exact same investment within 30 days of selling it and still take advantage of the loss on your taxes.
+There’s something called the “wash sale rule” in the US that says that you can’t buy the exact same investment within 30 days of selling it and still take advantage of the loss on your taxes.
 So what Wealthsimple does is replace the investment with another investment with very similar underlying holdings.

 I’m dubious, man.
 No investment is identical.
 Think about Facebook.
 It started out at $38, and then went down to $24, and now it’s at $164.
 If we did your tax-loss harvesting and dumped it to save a few bucks in taxes, I’d be pretty miffed right now.